Agent Core

 {% hint style="info" %}

-**Related sections** - See [Context Graphs](/agent/context-graphs.md) for how the agent navigates problem spaces, [Functional Memory](/agent/memory.md) for context preservation, and [Dynamic Behaviors](/agent/context-graphs.md) for runtime adaptation.
+**Related sections** - See [Context Graphs](/agent/context-graphs.md) for how the agent navigates problem spaces and [Functional Memory](/agent/memory.md) for bounded cross-session context.
+Classic API users can also review [Dynamic Behaviors](/agent/context-graphs/dynamic-behaviors.md), a Classic-only adaptation mechanism.

 {% endhint %}